kcoul/NeuralPlayer/README.md

 https://cmake.org/download/

-## Additional Pre-requisites for workbenching
+## Additional Prerequisites for workbenching

 1. Stock ```spleeter``` and ```basic-pitch```, which combined require python <= 3.10 and tensorflow <= 2.11
 2. You may need to uninstall python@3.11.